Christianlance85/Want2Go/README.md

 Does not use alerts, confirms or prompts (look into modals) Must be deployed to GitHub Pages

 We chose to create a website that would help people find events nearby to attend.
-Allows users to choose events Nationwide.
+Allow users to choose events Nationwide.
-Choose by event or city
+Also choose events by event or location.